Handwriting

 Assess the whole picture

 We look at posture, grasp, hand strength, visual-motor skills and writing samples — not just the letters on the page.
+We also identify underlying challenges early to guide more accurate and effective intervention planning.

 2